scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Er is een probleem opgelost waardoor BulkExecutor een JSRT fout heeft veroorzaakt tijdens het importeren in vaste verzamelingen.
+* Er is een probleem opgelost, waardoor een bulk-uitvoerder de JSRT-fout genereert tijdens het importeren in vaste verzamelingen.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0